-Following excavation of petroleum VOCs as provided above, the low-level soil impacts remaining on the site will be addressed through the construction of a direct contact site cap.
-A temporary site cap was constructed at the site as part of the site demolition activities, with crushed concrete from former building slabs placed across the site to minimize the risk of direct contact with contaminated soil, in conjunction with perimeter site fencing to limit access to the site; however the temporary cap is not consistent with a residential site use and is not sufficient to protect future residents of the site.
-The final site capping plan for the Site will likely consist of building slabs, clean soil cover in green space areas, and paved parking and drive areas as part of the site redevelopment.
-The building slab portion of the final cap is anticipated to be constructed as part of site redevelopment, while the final site cap in the paved parking and drive areas is anticipated to be constructed as part of this remedial action alternative, with funding awarded to the Site through a USEPA Cleanup Grant.
-A concrete or asphalt pavement cover or a vegetated, 18- to 24-inch thick clean soil cover in greenspace areas would be constructed over an estimated 20% of the site, for the purpose of this alternatives evaluation.
+The low-level soil impacts remaining on other portions of the site will be addressed through the construction of a direct contact site cap.
+A temporary site cap will be constructed at the site as part of the site demolition activities, with crushed concrete from former building slabs placed across the site to minimize the risk of direct contact with contaminated soil, in conjunction with perimeter site fencing to limit access to the site.

+The final site capping plan for the Site will likely consist of building slabs, paved parking and drive areas as part of the site redevelopment.
+The building slab portion of the final cap is anticipated to be constructed as part of site redevelopment, while the final site cap in the paved parking and drive areas is anticipated to be constructed as part of this remedial action alternative, if funding is awarded to the Site through a USEPA Cleanup Grant.
+A concrete or asphalt pavement cover or a one to two-foot soil cover in greenspace areas would be constructed over an estimated 20% of the site, for the purpose of this alternatives evaluation.
 The site cap is considered an institutional control that will be listed on the WDNR's Bureau for Remediation and Redevelopment Tracking System (BRRTS) database with a long-term requirement for inspection and maintenance.